jaunt/EJS-Site-Builder-Docs/ejssitebuilder/data/md/guide/faq.md

 ### What are the goals of EJS Site Builder

 - Fast site builds
+- Great DX
 - Avoid unnecessary site rebuilds like the plague
 - Live and Breath Javascript
+- No extra features specific to blogs etc
+- No plugins other than using NPM packages in your generate scripts
 - Near Zero Config
 - Opinionated workflow proven in production.
 - [Integrate](/integration/guides/) well with [Vite](https://vitejs.dev/) and other modern tools.